Sustainable Living Summit: How you can act for change

 How can youth lead the change?
 Do they want to?
 This session continues the theme of youth empowerment, with school being just one influential arena next to others.
 Who and what impacts young people’s lifestyle choices?
 Is sustainability in or out among Nordic youth?
 And what do gender and other social norms have to do with it?

-• Johanna Göransson, Analyst, Ungdomsbarometern
+• Johanna Göransson, Expert Lifestyle and Consumer behavior, Ungdomsbarometern

-• Jimmy Sand, Senior Analyst, NIKK
+• Jimmy Sand, Analyst, Nordic information on gender (NIKK)

-• Gurgîn Bakircioglu, lifestyle influencer and educator
+• Gurgîn Bakircioglu, Climate justice and sustainable lifestyle advocate

 • Åsa Sandberg, event moderator

-16.10-17.00 Panel: How can different actors work to enable the change?
+16.00-17.00 Panel: How can different actors work to enable the change?

 Change is already happening, but significant roadblocks persist.
 What is holding us back?
 This panel discussion delves into the practical challenges and opportunities for driving transformative change – throughout value chains and across sectors.
 We’ll turn to questions such as: